This story was originally published February 14 2018.

-Despite strong support in Brisbane for daylight saving time – a poll run by the Courier Mail last year showed support for DST in south-east Queensland at 88 per cent and a petition for a referendum garnered over 20,000 signatures – it remains a contentious issue, especially around election time.
+Despite strong support in Brisbane for daylight saving time – a poll run by the Courier Mail in 2017 showed support for DST in south-east Queensland at 88 per cent and a petition for a referendum garnered over 20,000 signatures – it remains a contentious issue, especially around election time.

 And that’s because Queensland is huge.
 Cairns is about as far away from Brisbane as Melbourne.
 The border with South Australia is 1200 kilometres west.
 What applies to Brisbane doesn’t necessarily apply to the rest of the state.

 “The challenge for daylight saving is that it will largely advantage Brisbane,” Tunny says.
 “When we did vote on it in a referendum [in 1992], it proved popular in the south-east and very unpopular in regional Queensland.
 They want the sun down earlier and they don’t like the heat at that time of day.”